Becta: National Grid for Learning

-The National Grid for Learning (NGfL) was managed by Becta and was set up as a gateway to educational resources on to support schools and colleges across the UK.
+The National Grid for Learning (NGfL) was managed by Becta and was set up as a gateway to educational resources to support schools and colleges across the UK.
 The NGfL portal was launched in November 1998, as one of several new programmes initiated by the new Labour government which took office in May 1997 and had a linked budget of earmarked funds to be spent on schools' internet connections and ICT.

 Purchasing Frameworks

 Becta awarded certain vendors placement on approved "purchasing frameworks":

 The purchasing frameworks were criticised as being outdated, and for effectively denying schools the option of benefiting from both free and open source and the value and experience of small and medium ICT companies.
 Participating companies had to have a net worth of at least £700,000 to qualify and had to satisfy a list of functional requirements.
 A concern was raised about the "over-comfortable relationship the government has with some of the bigger players."

 In January 2007, Crispin Weston, who had helped Becta draw up the criteria used to select suppliers, asked the EC Competition Commission to investigate his allegation that a significant number of the successful tenders had failed to implement the mandatory functional requirements, including particular aspects of inter-operability.
 He also added in his letter to the Commission that they should take action on the further issue of: